-As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] will come into effect.
+As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] came into effect.
 This regulation is developed to drive sustainable investment.
 The SFDR will have big impact on asset managers, banks and fund brokers.
-In the upcoming weeks we will publish a blog series focusing on the SFDR, the obligations, the timelines, the stakeholders and the data requirements to help you get your head around the subject.
-And to ensure you are well prepared for the new regulation.
+We offer you a complete blog series focusing on the SFDR, the obligations, the timelines, the definitions, and the Adverse Sustainability Impacts Statement to help you get your head around the subject.
+In our blog posts we focus on the impact of this regulation to you as a Financial Market Participant to ensure you are well prepared for the new regulation.

-Complexities related to indicators and metrics
+Complexities related to SFDR indicators and metrics

 Mandatory and optional indicators

 As already mentioned in our previous blog post about the Adverse Sustainability Impacts Statement, there are in total 64 indicators of which 18 are mandatory.
 FMPs need to select at least 2 from the 46 optional indicators.